7 Powerful Strategies to Beat Stress and Get Good Sleep Even on Tough Days

 Calming scents:

 Because essential oils are thought to help with anxiety, aromatherapy can be employed using oils like lavender, chamomile, or sandalwood.
-Your men’s brain may be trained to recognise that it is time for bed by inhaling these scents before bed.
+Your men’s brain may be trained to recognize that it is time for bed by inhaling these scents before bed.

 Limit naps: